modular-magician/terraform-provider-google-beta/website/docs/r/compute_interconnect.html.markdown

   all other forms described, such as Cloud Monitoring logs alerting and Cloud Notifications.
   This field is required for users who sign up for Cloud Interconnect using workforce identity federation.

+* `customer_name` -
+  (Optional)
+  Customer name, to put in the Letter of Authorization as the party authorized to request a crossconnect.

 * `labels` -
   (Optional)